 What do we prioritise in our work and research?
 How do we bridge the gap between the UK and overseas?
 What difference does educational support make?
 We talked to Al-Fanar Media about our history, work and ethos.

-This new component of our higher education programme aims to enable young refugees, asylum seekers and survivors of trafficking who are facing barriers in accessing higher education to overcome these obstacles and move forward in their education through face-to-face specialist advice, guidance and support.
-And read on for information about a great event at KCL that we'll be part of in February.
+This component of our higher education programme aims to enable young refugees and asylum seekers who are facing barriers in accessing higher education to overcome these obstacles and move forward in their education through face-to-face specialist advice, guidance and support.